 - to help a business owner who is temporarily stopping trading and needs an extended period of time off due to illness, maternity leave or travel but they want to come back to it in the future;

 - the owner of a business is planning to open up multiple businesses or forms of income they want to account for in different companies.

 There is no restriction on the number of Dormant Companies a person can form and own.
-But the rules apply to each company individually.
+But the rules apply to each Ltd company individually.

-What are the Companies House & HMRC Dormant Company Requirements?
+Companies House and HMRC Dormant Company Forms

 Here’s a summary of what you need to do: